IVU (Intravenous urogram) or IVP (Intravenous pyelogram)

 An intravenous urogram (IVU) is a test that looks at the whole of your urinary system.
 It's sometimes called an intravenous pyelogram (IVP).
 It looks at the:

 - tubes that connect the kidney with the bladder (ureters)

 The test uses a colourless dye, also called contrast medium.
 This shows up the soft tissues of the urinary system on a normal x-ray.

 An IVU test can show if cancer is growing in any part of your urinary system.
 The cancer will show up as a blockage or an irregular outline on the wall of the bladder or ureter.

 Preparing for an IVU

-Tell the radiology department in advance if you're diabetic as you may need different instructions on how to prepare for the test.
+Tell the radiology department in advance if you're diabetic.
+You may need different instructions on how to prepare for this test.

 You have this test in the hospital x-ray department (radiology) as an outpatient.
 It takes about 1 hour.

 When you arrive the radiographer will explain the procedure and ask you to sign a consent form.
 It's a good idea to ask any questions you may have.

 You'll have a small plastic tube (cannula) put into the back of your hand or arm.
 The radiographer uses this to put the dye into your vein.